Coram Deo: (core-um day-oh)

 “Leadership is not the accumulation of influence and power; it is the distribution of influence and service” – Ed Stetzer

 Coram Deo will take the form of 3 residencies spread over 18 months, with an initial intake of 10 participants.
-Residencies will usually be connected to other major CEN events such as the Executives Conference, AGM and so on.
+Residencies will usually be connected to other major CEN conferences such as the Executives Conference, AGM and so on.

 An action research model will be adopted, where participants will be asked to identify an issue or item affecting their school prior to commencing the first residency.
 This will form the “problem” to be studied as your project.
 A simple stepped approach is then employed – data is collected, analysed, and interpreted, a plan is developed and implemented to address the problem, the results are assessed and follow up actions taken.
 This provides an ‘on-the-job training’ type of experience.